D2-mods/Misc-kits/d2-randomkits/readme.txt

 MONASTERY SWORDSMAN: Monks are warriors who pursue perfection through contemplation as well as action.
 Among them are a subset that have been specially trained to be one with their favored weapons.
 This Monk's best known feat is the ability to sever an opponent with a single strike.

 Advantages:
+– Starts with Specialization (two slots) in Single Weapon Style.
+(Do not place slots at creation!)
+– May place 3 slots in Two-Weapon Style.
+– +1 to attack and damage rolls at 3rd level and an additional +1 bonus every 5 levels thereafter.
 – May achieve Grand Mastery (five slots) in any melee weapon available to Monks.
-– May place 2 slots in Single Weapon Style and 3 slots in Two-Weapon Style.
-– +1 to attack and damage rolls at 3rd level and an additional +1 bonus every 5 levels thereafter.
 – Gains Ki Energy, which is used to activate kit abilities.
-Gains +1 per level to maximum Ki Energy, up to level 20.
+Gains +1 to maximum Ki Energy each level up to level 20.
 – Ki Regen: The character passively regains +1 Ki Energy every 5 rounds.
 – 3rd level: May use the Element—Fire ability.
 Requires 3 Ki Energy.